Sostanj lignite thermal power plant unit 6, Slovenia

 TEŠ6 promises higher efficiency, but not low-carbon energy

-Operating TEŠ6 will result in emissions of 3.4 mt CO2 per year, which is equivalent to almost all of Slovenia’s emissions in 2050 (if it cuts emissions by 80 percent – a minimum according to the European targets of 80-95 percent).
+Operating TEŠ6 will result in emissions of 3.4 mt CO2 per year, which is equivalent to almost all of Slovenia’s emissions in 2050 (if it cuts emissions by 80 percent – a minimum according to the European goals of 80-95 percent).

 (A campaign cartoon portraying the former and directors of the Sostanj lignite power plant.)